Reported speech / Indirect speech

 claim

-A statement that something is true, often without proof.
+To state that something is true, often without providing evidence.

 promise